 Cost-efficient tire shredder

 Are you looking for the best tire shredder on the market?
-The XR tire shredder is an energy-efficient machine that processes scrap tires, car tires, and truck tires into Tire-Derived Fuel (TDF) and Tire-Derived Aggregate (TDA).
+The XR tire shredder is an energy-efficient machine that processes scrap tires, car tires, and truck tires into small pieces for further processing.
+An overband magnet can separate up to 80% of the wire, which creates a high-value end product for use in cement plants as Tire-Derived Fuel (TDF) or other markets.

 The XR can be used to produce 2" (50 mm) to 4" (100 mm) chips in a single step.
 It's cost-efficient, easy to use, and maintain.

 (2 x 177 – 2 x 215 hp)

 Rubber wastes and scrap tires in particular are a major problem worldwide.
 Every year around 1 billion used tires need to be disposed of and most of these are simply being dumped into landfills.

 This not only hurts the environment but also wastes an extremely viable product.
 When properly shredded, tires and rubber provide not only a high BTU product for cement kilns, but have many other uses – cushioning playground material, wood replacement and building block additive (combined with recycled cement products), road base additive, high strength steel recycling, alternative daily cover, and many more!